StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 75. **The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh**, *Sanjaya Baru*, Penguin Books, 2017.
 76. **The Merely Personal: Observations on Science and Scientists**, *Jeremy Bernstein*, Ivan R. Dee, 2001.
 77. **The Life It Brings: One Physicist's Beginnings**, *Jeremy Bernstein*, Penguin Books, 1988.
+78. **Who Got Einstein's Office?: Eccentricity and Genius at the Institute for Advanced Study**, *Ed Regis*, Simon and Schuster, 1988.

 ## Fiction